911: Call if you can, text if you can't

 file a Police Report:

-The Richmond Department of Emergency Communication (DEC) is a recognized leader in implementing technological advances to keep Richmond safe:
+The Richmond Department of Emergency Communication, Preparedness and Response (DECPR) is a recognized leader in implementing technological advances to keep Richmond safe:

 It developed an original computer-aided dispatch (CAD) system that was used by the city, and other localities, for 26 years.